Jim Wilgenbusch, University of Minnesota, Twin Cities

 Kathryn joined CASC as Executive Director in 2022.
 In this role, Ms. Kelley works closely with the CASC Executive Committee and membership to help guide the organization in pursuing its vision of a robust, sustainable ecosystem supporting academic research computing and data services, enabled by a vibrant, diverse community of professionals.
 She has more than 20 years of experience in program leadership and strategic communications at industry-oriented higher education, economic development, and statewide technology organizations.

-Prior to joining CASC, Kathryn was executive director of the Ohio Manufacturing Institute for nine years, developing policies and programs that positively impact manufacturers’ digital integration and advanced workforce development.
-Previously, she served Ohio Technology Consortium, which includes Ohio Supercomputer Center and OARnet, as senior director of public relations, outreach, marketing and communications.
+Kathryn has served as executive director of the Ohio Manufacturing Institute, developing policies and programs that positively impact manufacturers’ digital integration and advanced workforce development.
+Previously, she served as senior director of public relations, outreach, marketing and communications at the Ohio Technology Consortium, which includes Ohio Supercomputer Center and OARnet.